 While no one wants to send a sick child to school, the reality of modern working life dictates that parents miss as few days as possible of work when their children are ill.
 Beyond following the guidelines of your daycare or school, when is a child okay to return to their learning environment?

 Here are some simple tips to consider when deciding when returning to daycare is appropriate.

-1. For the child who has had vomiting and diarrhea with or without fever, consider returning to school once the child no longer has a fever, is eating and drinking normally, is pain free and not stooling more than once or twice a day.
-The stools do not need to be completely back to normal, but they do need to be easily managed by a busy daycare staff.
-For a toilet trained child, consider returning after they can easily manage their urinary and bowel habits.
+1. For the child who has had vomiting and diarrhea with or without fever, consider returning to school once the child no longer has a fever, is eating and drinking normally, is pain-free, and not stooling more than once or twice a day.
+The stools do not need to be completely back to normal, but they do need to be easily managed by busy daycare staff.
+For a toilet-trained child, consider returning after they can easily manage their urinary and bowel habits.

 2. For the child with the endless runny nose, consider returning to school once they no longer have a fever and after the sneezing and constant mucus has slowed down.
 For most toddlers, this is 2-4 days into an illness but can be longer.
 Since viruses are easily spread by touching surfaces that have come in contact with saliva or mucus, these runny noses are very contagious.

 3. For the child with a fever but few or no symptoms, consider returning after the fever has been gone for 24 hours and after the child is feeling back to normal.
 It is fine to treat a fever with acetaminophen or ibuprofen but not fine to do so and then send the child to school.

 4. For the child with a rash who is otherwise well, consider sending them back after a visit with their doctor.
 Rashes can be tricky, so seeing their doctor will help you determine if the rash is contagious and how to treat it most effectively.
 A child with a fever and a rash together should always be seen by a doctor before returning to school as the combination can indicate a more significant infection.